Things to do

 and milk, and it is this “hidden” GM feed that is keeping the biotech

 industry alive and profitable," said GM Freeze, "Customers need to keep up their pressure on supermarkets".
-GM Freeze offers a guide to the issues and a sample letter.
+GM Freeze explains the issue and how to write to your supermarket.
 Supermarkets need to be told there is no shortage of GM-free feed - see What's New: Local Interest.

 - An analysis published by Friends of the Earth showed European GM regulations were under threat of being weakened by the Transatlantic Trade and Investment Partnership (TTIP), which was at the time being negotiated between the European Union (EU) and the United States.
 Details were withheld from the public, and several NGOs (including Global Justice Now (WDM) and Greenpeace) opposed what they saw as an open door for business interests.
 There is more information here, but the situation has now changed somewhat.
 You may want to raise the issue with your MEP (see below).
 See also Scotland Against TTIP for updates and ongoing actions.